RSS Feed [Valid RSS]

 A small sample

-If you have been here before May 2006 you will notice big changes since then.
-This was formerly a very neglected section of my site and for no good reason.
-It has been completely redesigned and some new additions will be brought in shortly.
-The most important chunk is what I call My Armory - my own humble collection.
 I'm part collector and part shooter.
 I enjoy shooting and am fairly good but I also enjoy just having a piece of history which is what most of my military or military style guns are.
 Regardless of what they may look like, I don't have any fully automatic weapons.
 Everything I have is legal for a civilian to own in the USA.
+And is functionally no different from plain wooden-stocked hunting and target guns.

 The 44 beats the fruit

 My plans are to add a couple short firearm primers in the future.
 Since I don't run a "gun website" but only have a few gun pages, I don't expect visitors to be shooters but random backpackers or climbers that click "Guns" on a whim.
 Given the overwhelming amount of misinformation or downright lies from urban legends, movies, and the media, the chances are that some background information will prove useful.
-And given all the visitors to this section I need to start on those new pages soon!
+Wikipedia has a great article concerning the Right to Keep and Bear Arms, and below is a very good explanation of fully automatic and semi-automatic firearms.
+Everything I own is semi-automatic regarless of what it looks like.

 [Intro] Caliber My Armory